razzikz/SiriusAI/README.md

 ## Feedback and Contributions

 We welcome any feedback or contributions to improve Sirius.line.
 Feel free to reach out to us with your suggestions, bug reports, or feature requests.
-Together, let's make Sirius.line the best it can be.
+Together, let's make Sirius.Line the best it can be.

 Happy coding!

-- The Sirius.line Development Team
+- The Sirius.Line Development Team